Fraud Detection

 Q_BallotBoxStuffing | NULL (0) | True (1) | If true (1), it means the response is likely a duplicate. |

-You can report on or analyze Q_BallotBoxStuffing without adding it to the Survey Flow.
-However, in order to set up logic based on this field (such as screening out possible bots), you must add this Embedded Data field to your Survey Flow.
+You can report on or analyze Q_BallotBoxStuffing without adding it to the survey flow.
+However, in order to set up logic based on this field (such as screening out possible bots), you must add this embedded data field to your survey flow.

 Bot Detection

-Bot Detection allows you to track which responses are likely bots by adding a field to each response called Q_RecaptchaScore.
+Bot detection allows you to track which responses are likely bots by adding a field to each response called Q_RecaptchaScore.
 Every response is rated on the probability that the respondent was a bot, which you can then use to filter out data or build reports.

 Enabling Bot Detection

-- Go to Survey Options.
+- Go to Survey options.

-- Select Bot Detection.
+- Enable Bot Detection.

 - After your survey is completed and before you are ready to distribute to respondents, click Publish.